A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: TSP(k) on fully reducible graph classes

 \section{TSP(k) on fully reducible graph classes}

-We say that a class $\mathcal{C}$ of 3-connected graphs is \textit{fully reducible} if it satisfies the following: \begin{enumerate} \item If $G\in \mathcal{C}$ has a 3-edge cutset with shores $S$ and $\bar{S}$, then both $G/S$ and $G/\bar{S}$ are in $\mathcal{C}$ and we call $G$ a \emph{reducible} graph in $\mathcal{C}$; and \item TSP can be solved in polynomial time for the graphs in $\mathcal{C}$ that do not have non-trivial 3-edge cutsets.
+We say that a class $\mathcal{C}$ of 3-connected graphs is \textit{fully reducible} if it satisfies the following: \begin{enumerate} \item If $G\in \mathcal{C}$ has a 3-edge cutset which partitions $G$ into components $S$ and $\bar{S}$, then both $G/S$ and $G/\bar{S}$ are in $\mathcal{C}$ and we call $G$ a \emph{reducible} graph in $\mathcal{C}$; and \item TSP can be solved in polynomial time for the graphs in $\mathcal{C}$ that do not have non-trivial 3-edge cutsets, i.e.~3-edge cutsets that leave both components Hamiltonian.
 We call such graphs \emph{irreducible}. \end{enumerate}

 For instance, Halin graphs can be understood as graphs built up from irreducible fans connected to the remainder of the graph via $3$-edge cutsets.
 Cornuejols et al.~\cite{Cornuejols:1985} show that the ability to solve TSP in polynomial time on irreducible graphs in $\mathcal{C}$ allows to solve TSP in polynomial time on all of $\mathcal{C}$ using facts about the TSP polyhedron.